 “Our building decorations thank our protectors, such as a saint or Maria…”, as she pointed toward just such a painting, delicate against a rose-hued background.
 In Catholic Lucerne, saintly images abound, but specifying what they’re up to helped put the idea in context.

-Our tour of the square was almost done, with just one more facade to talk about.
+Our tour of the square was almost done, with just one more facade to talk about, and it was an interesting one indeed.
 The building had housed a jewelry business, and was faced with painted panels: on one, rings are garlanded together, and held aloft by cavorting cherubs.

 “And then there is advertising, such as the garland motif advertising a jeweler; each ring on the panel has a different mount.”

-She pointed to the final ring, held by a cherub at the left-most side of the painting and asked “What do you think that skull is all about?”
-She continued, “I ask this of every visitor I meet, and always get an interesting response!”
+My guide pointed to the final ring, held by a cherub at the left-most side of the painting and asked “What do you think that skull is all about?”
+She continued, “I ask this of every visitor I meet!”

 I have an idea, but I’d be interested in yours.
 What do you think the skull on the ring means?